apriltuesday/eva-opentargets/docs/compare-evidence-strings.md

 ```

 ## Sort keys in evidence strings
 This makes them more readable and helps comparison through word diff.
+Set the paths to old and new evidence strings in the environment variables below.
 ```bash
 sort_keys () {
   cat $1 \